 A purchase contract doesn’t have to be wildly confusing.
 The terms of my offers are always very simple and as a result, my contract doesn’t need to include all the extra, pointless, legal boilerplate that doesn’t even apply to the projects I’m working on.

 I’m willing to bet that if you work with your attorney to create a contract that is clean, concise and to-the-point, you might just find yourself with a few more acceptances that you’re accustomed to.
 It will probably cost at least a few hundred bucks, but if that’s what you need to do to take your offers to the next level, what are you waiting for??
 We’re talking about a HUGE upside potential for more revenue here!

-That being said, if you’d rather cut to the chase and get started using the exact templates I use – you are more than welcome to get immediate access to them below (note: this package also comes with a short video tutorial, explaining all the technical details about how to fill out this contract correctly).
+On the other hand, if you’d rather cut to the chase and get started using the exact templates I use – you are more than welcome to get immediate access to my versions of these documents below (note: this package also comes with a short video tutorial explaining all the technical details about how to fill out this contract correctly).

-Whatever you decide to do – I appreciate you taking the time to check out the blog post and I wish you all the best as you continue to send out your offers.
-Keep it up!
+Whatever you decide to do – I appreciate you taking the time to check out this blog post and I wish you all the best as you continue to send out offers.
+Keep up the great work!

 Note: When you sign up as an REtipster Email Subscriber (opt-in box below), you’ll get an instant $20 off Discount Code for this item.
 No pressure of course – the discount is there if you want it.